Film Team

 Co-producer

-Dorian Gomez Pestaña (she/they) is a Queer Mexican filmmaker, storyteller, and multidisciplinary artist raised in the South.
-She is a founding member of the Undocumented Filmmakers Collective and is passionate about stories that celebrate the immigrant experience and explore social justice issues.
+dorian (she/they) is a Queer Mexican filmmaker, storyteller, and multidisciplinary artist raised in the South.
+She is passionate about stories that celebrate the immigrant experience and explore social justice issues.
 Some of her most recent work includes writing, directing, and producing the short film Refugio (2023).
-This film is about an immigrant family purchasing their first home in the US while navigating the complex concept of home.
-She is also co-producing the documentary film unseen (2023).
-The film unseen is about an aspiring social worker that surmounts political restrictions as a blind, undocumented immigrant to obtain a college degree and support his family.
-In addition, her passion for sound has allowed her to work as a creative director and producer for the podcast Nuestro South.
-Nuestro South explores the latine immigrant experience in the US South during the Jim Crow Era.
+In addition, her passion for sound has allowed her to work as a producer for Me Vacuno Porque… a three-episode, 15-minute visually illustrated podcast that explore powerful narratives surrounding health and community.

 Daniel Chávez-Ontiveros